Conflux-Chain/conflux-documentation/docs/core/tutorials/chainide.md

 ## Summary

-ChainIDE is a powerful IDE for smart contract development.
-It is very convenient to use, and it is very suitable for beginners.
-You can use it to develop and deploy smart contracts on Core Space Testnet.
+ChainIDE is a powerful IDE for smart contract development, offering convenience and suitability for beginners.
+It is an excellent tool for developing and deploying smart contracts on the Core Space Testnet.